NLB Overdrive

 Defining the Priorities

-Once we identified the 3 priorities to become the basis for our redesign, we compiled the pain points and needs as follows:
+Once the three priorities were identified as the foundation for the redesign, the associated pain points and user needs were compiled as follows:

 Pain Points